dapr/docs/daprdocs/content/en/developing-applications/building-blocks/secrets/howto-secrets.md

 ## Set up a secret store

 Before retrieving secrets in your application's code, you must configure a secret store component.
-This example configures a local secret store that uses a local JSON file to store secrets.
+This example configures a secret store that uses a local JSON file to store secrets.

 {{% alert title="Warning" color="warning" %}}
 In a production-grade application, local secret stores are not recommended.
 [Find alternatives]({{< ref supported-secret-stores >}}) to securely manage your secrets.